audeering/audobject/docs/usage.rst

     yaml_path_new = os.path.join('some', 'where', 'yaml', 'object.yaml')
     audeer.mkdir(os.path.dirname(yaml_path_new))
     shutil.move(yaml_path, yaml_path_new)
+    # move referenced files

     o3 = audobject.Object.from_yaml(yaml_path_new)
     o3.path

-Note that when moving the YAML file to another location, referenced files have to be moved, too, as the relative location to the YAML file must not change.
+Note that referenced files have to be moved, too, as the relative location to the YAML file must not change.

 Flat dictionary